National symbols of North Korea: Animals and plants

 North Korea has no official national animal, but the mythological winged horse Chollima is taken to be a national symbol.
 North Korean Siberian tigers are considered unofficial symbol of both Koreas as it represent the Korean people and nation.

 The national dog is the Pungsan dog.
 Pungsan is named after what was once Phungsan County (now Kimhyonggwon County) in Ryanggang Province.
 It has been bred as a hunting dog.
 Recently, efforts to conserve and proliferate the breed have been taken.

-The national bird is the northern goshawk (Accipiter gentilis).
-The bird inhabits the northern and central parts of the peninsula and sometimes migrates to the southern part of the country in winter.
-Historically, Koreans have used the goshawk to hunt pheasants, pigeons and hares and killing a hawk was considered a dishonourable act.
+The national bird is the Korean magpie (Pica serica).
+The bird can be found everywhere in the country all the year round.
+Traditionally, Koreans believed that if one hears magpies chirp early in the morning, one could have a welcome guest or news that day, have regarded it as a messenger bird, a clever and magical bird, and loved and protected it.
+It takes after the disposition and trait of the resourceful, righteous, brave, polite, dutiful and diligent Korean people, and symbolizes the peace-loving stand of North Korea.

-The national flower is the Magnolia sieboldii.
+The national flower is Magnolia sieboldii.
 Within North Korea, the flower can be found everywhere except for North Hamgyong Province, Ryanggang Province and Chagang Province.
 Two orchid hybrids are also significant: Kimilsungia and Kimjongilia.
 They are both considered unofficial national flowers.

-The national tree is pine (Pinus densiflora).
+The national tree is Pinus densiflora, a type of pine tree.
 Pines are considered beautiful aspects of scenery and have been featured in Korean visual arts since ancient times.
 Pine trees are considered to be one of the ten symbols associated with longevity.
 The behaviour of the pine tree in winter is also seen as a symbol of a resolute will.
-Earlier, Kim Hyong-jik, the father of Kim Il-sung, had composed a poem: "Green Pine on Nam Hill" to promote liberation of the country.
+Earlier, Kim Hyong-jik, the father of Kim Il Sung, had composed a poem: "Green Pine on Nam Hill" to promote liberation of the country.